nvimts/frontier.nvim/README.md

-# Frontier - Neovim Plugin
+# Frontier.nvim

-Frontier is a better context manager for avaten.nvim.
+Frontier.nvim is a better context manager for avaten.nvim.

 It uses a floating window to manage code context for LLM.
 The user interface/experience is similar to Harpoon.